 FishUSA: This tackle store will match the price of any major competitor, either online or in store, as long as the items are identical.
 If you make a purchase in-store, and later find the same item on sale for less on FishUSA’s or a competing brand’s website within 30 days of your purchase, FishUSA will offer customers the price difference in store credit.
 Check the FishUSA policy page for terms and conditions.

-Home Depot: The Home Depot offers a price match for in-store purchases.
+Home Depot: The Home Depot offers a price match for both in-store and online purchases.
 According to the website, this offer is good if you find a lower price on an identical item at another retailer that is currently in stock.
 Bring the ad, printout or photo with you to the register for validation (but better yet, go to the customer service desk).
 The store associate may have to call the competitor to double-check the prices.
+For online purchases, Our Price Match Guarantee includes the price of the item plus shipping cost.
+Price Match items must be available from the competitor to ship to customer’s location.

-Hotels.com: If you book your stay on Hotels.com and find a cheaper price elsewhere, the company will refund the difference if your rate is refundable and give you a Hotels.com coupon for the difference is the price is nonrefundable.
-Price match up to the day of your check-in.
+Hotels.com: If you book your stay on Hotels.com and find a cheaper price elsewhere, the company will refund the difference if your rate is refundable and give you a Hotels.com coupon for the difference if the price is nonrefundable.
+Price match up to the day before your check-in.

 Joann Fabric and Crafts: If you find an identical, in-stock item advertised at a competitor store, select online retailers or joann.com and bring the ad with proof of lower price for in-stock items, Joann Fabric and Crafts will honor the lower price.
-The store will price match items about to be purchased or items previously purchased if you can present the receipt.
+For items previously purchased, email customer.service@joann.com or call 330-735-6576 with your joann.com order number and proof of the lower price.
 Check the policy page for exclusions and fine print.

 Lowe’s Home Improvement: Lowe’s offers a price match guarantee if customers find a lower price on an identical item at a local or online retail competitor.
-You’ll need to bring in the competitor’s ad (either printed out or on your smartphone) to get the price match.
-You can get the lower price at time of purchase or up to 30 days afterward.
+You’ll need to bring in the competitor’s ad (either printed out or on your smartphone) to get the price match at time of purchase.
 Check the store’s website for exclusions and fine print.
 Go to the service desk with your ad for speedier attention.

 Nordstrom: Nordstrom will price-match an item that the store offers in the same color and size, that is in stock at a designated national competitor.
 You can get the price adjustment at time of initial purchase or within 14 days of shipping, but you’ll need to provide proof of the lower price (such as a current ad or link).
 Nordstrom will not match prices from outlet sites or other sites that offers discounts or auction sales.